reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

 # Wisdom for Sale

 This tutorial introduces you to Reach DApp development and prepares you for more advanced Reach tutorials and projects.
-It is primarily task-based, but it includes several information sections that you can expand to learn more.
+It is primarily task-based, but it includes several Information Buttons that you can click to learn more.
 Be sure to complete [Quick Start](/en/books/essentials/quick-start/) and [Development Environment](/en/books/essentials/developer-environment/) before proceeding.

 # Overview